owlbarn/tutorial/book/architecture/README.md

 ![Owl system architecture](images/architecture/owl-architecture.png "owl-architecture"){width=95% #fig:architecture:architecture}

-[@#fig:architecture:architecture] gives a bird view of Owl’s system architecture, i.e. the two subsystems and their modules.
+[@fig:architecture:architecture] gives a bird view of Owl’s system architecture, i.e. the two subsystems and their modules.
 The subsystem on the left part is Owl's Numerical Subsystem.
 The modules contained in this subsystem fall into three categories:
 (1) core modules contains basic data structures and foreign function interfaces to other libraries (e.g., CBLAS and LAPACKE); (2) classic analytics contains basic mathematical and statistical functions, linear algebra, regression, optimisation, plotting, and etc.;